rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     - Crafted with high-quality graphics and exceptional sound effects.

     Core Gameplay:
-    - Player actions include running, rolling, and attakcking with swords and normal attack, .
+    - Player actions include running, rolling, and attakcking with swords.
-    - Player lives are reduced upon contact with enemies and spikes.

-    Ladders and Mushrooms:
-    - Jumpy bouncy mushrooms aid players in reaching greater heights.
-    - Ladders facilitate access to areas where the player cannot jump high enough.

-    Pickups:
-    - Collect coins to score.
+    - Three types of attacks:
+       - Normal Attack (one sword attack)
+       - Combo Attack (two swords attack)
+       - Dash Attack (slide forward and attack from a distance).

+    Healing Orbs:
+    - Defeating enemies causes them to drop healing orbs that restore the player's health.

+    Boss Fight:
+    - The formidable boss enemy launches a barrage of fire orbs that players must skillfully evade to minimize damage.

     Smooth Camera Follow:
     - A smooth camera system ensures seamless tracking of the player's movements.

     User Interface (UI):
-    - Main Menu, Game Over, Level Complete, Scoring, and Power-Up Gain pop-up screens.
+    - Visually appealing Main Menu, Pause Menu, Game Over, and Level Complete screens
-    - Pause screen with options to resume and quit the game.
+    - The Pause screen offers convenient options for resuming the game or quitting.

 ### Screenshots